ishandandekar/Looking-Fruit/README.md

 - _assets_ : various media materials which were helpful for the project.
 - _.gitignore_ : this file was used to make `git` not track certain private files.
-- _Looking_Fruit_nbk_ : jupyter/colab notebook used for this project.
+- _Looking_Fruit_nbk.ipynb_ : jupyter/colab notebook used for this project.
 The notebook also describes the models and approach.
 - _README.md_ : documentation of the project.
 - _helper_functions.py_ : python script containing various utility functions which were used during the modelling experiments.